dan-reznik/Ramanujan-Sato/README.md

 Via the arbitrary-precision
 [Rmpfr](https://cran.r-project.org/web/packages/Rmpfr/vignettes/Rmpfr-pkg.pdf)
-package and 120 bits precision, we can see the full 42 digits in the above number:
+package (using 120 bits), we can see the above with its full 42 digits:

 ``` r
 Rmpfr::mpfr(396, 120)^(4*4)